Binance Market Update (2022-08-23)

 Binance

-The global cryptocurrency market cap now stands at $1.02T, up by 2.33% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.03T, up by 1.59% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include SSV, FORTH, and ANT, up by 27%, 26%, and 20%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include USTC, SSV, and CHZ, up by 39%, 27%, and 20%, respectively.

 Top stories of the day: